shelleyolivia/learn-tutorials/network-documentation/polkadot/tutorials/substrate-kitties/create-kitties.md

 We'll use the nonce provided by [`frame_system::AccountInfo`][nonce-rustdocs] and create a storage item to keep track of it as we modify it.

 So we'll need to do a couple things.
 First, create a storage item for the nonce value.
-Replace the ACTION #6 line with:
+Replace the ACTION number 6 line with:

 ```rust
 	#[pallet::storage]